-Deloitte LLP Statutory Auditor London United Kingdom
+Deloitte LLP London United Kingdom

-Strategic report
+HS1 Limited Strategic report

-The strategic report has been prepared solely to provide additional information to shareholders to assess the Betjeman Holdings Limited's and its subsidiaries (the "Group") strategies and potential for those strategies to succeed.
+The strategic report has been prepared solely to provide additional information to shareholders to assess HS1 Limited (the "Company")'s strategies and potential for those strategies to succeed.

 The Directors, when preparing this strategic report, have complied with section 414C of the Companies Act 2006.